Collaborate to establish the region as a global leader in sustainable, environmental technology innovation, with an initial emphasis on water.

 Jim Marten, Vice President, Crown Solutions Company, LLC

-The Water Policy & Water Event Work Group is establishing the WTIC as the primary driver and convener of a Water Policy Forum to a) identify critical scientific, regulatory and technology issues within the water industry; b) facilitate dialog with the US EPA or other regulatory agencies associated with those issues, and c) report key knowledge back to the water community.
-In addition, the Work Group will develop a premier series of water-related educational programming, including technology workshops, industry or technology seminars, and water conferences to further the mission of the WTIC.
+The Water Policy & Water Event Work Group is establishing Confluence as the primary driver and convener of a Water Policy Forum to a) identify critical scientific, regulatory and technology issues within the water industry; b) facilitate dialog with the US EPA or other regulatory agencies associated with those issues, and c) report key knowledge back to the water community.
+In addition, the Work Group will develop a premier series of water-related educational programming, including technology workshops, industry or technology seminars, and water conferences to further the mission of Confluence

 Business Advisory Council Chair: Scott Koorndyk, Vice President, Technology Commercialization, Dayton Development Coalition

-The WTIC Business Advisory Council works to create critical linkages between the water technology “producers” – entrepreneurs, inventors and small businesses, and the water technology “consumers” – large water technology companies, utilities, and users.
-The Business Advisory Council assesses and validates technologies developed as a result of WTIC collaborations, and reduces obstacles to the commercialization of those technologies.
+The Confluence Business Advisory Council works to create critical linkages between the water technology “producers” – entrepreneurs, inventors and small businesses, and the water technology “consumers” – large water technology companies, utilities, and users.
+The Business Advisory Council assesses and validates technologies developed as a result of Confluence collaborations, and reduces obstacles to the commercialization of those technologies.

 Work Group Co-Chairs: Bill Scheyer, President, Vision 2015